frankgwo/RoutingAlgorithms/README.md

 # RoutingAlgorithms
-Python implements of Bellman-Ford Algorithm and Dijkstra's Algorithm, also a solution of the assignment E6108.
+Python implements of Bellman-Ford Algorithm and Dijkstra's Algorithm, also a solution of E6108 assignment 2.

 ## Info
 Version: Python 3.6.